 The Maine Revenue Code gives the state tax assessor the authority to settle or compromise any tax liability under 36 MRSA § 143.
-This is a right the state tax assessor is entitled to; not the taxpayer.
-It is important to remember this fact because the implications are substantial when trying to understand why there is a difference in how the state of Maine and the IRS use OICs.
+This is a right the state tax assessor is entitled to, not the taxpayer.
+It is important to remember this fact.
+The implications are substantial when trying to understand why there is a difference in how the state of Maine and the IRS use OICs.

-What Happens When An OIC Is Submitted To The IRS
+What Happens When You Submit an OIC to The IRS

-When an Offer in Compromise is submitted to the IRS, the taxpayer proposes a lump sum settlement paid immediately upon acceptance of the offer, a lump sum amount paid over 5 months, or periodic payments over 24 months towards the tax debt.
+When an Offer in Compromise is submitted to the IRS, the taxpayer proposes a lump sum settlement paid immediately upon acceptance of the offer.
+This lump sum amount is paid over 5 months or in periodic payments over 24 months towards the tax debt.
 In most cases, the taxpayer must also put 20% down or make periodic payments during the OIC process.
 The main exception to this is taxpayers who fall below certain income thresholds.

-How Does the IRS Calculate What Is An Acceptable Offer In Compromise?
+How Does the IRS Calculate Acceptable Offer in Compromise?

-Once the CSED date has passed the IRS’s ability to collect on the debt expires.
+Once the CSED date passes the IRS’s ability to collect, the debt expires.
 This means the IRS can no longer levy or garnish the taxpayer.
-While the debt isn’t discharged it is functionally gone.
-In the case of debts 5 years or older, the IRS will often accept a lower amount because as the CSED approaches the amount of disposable income they can collect goes down with every passing month.
+While the debt isn’t discharged, it is functionally gone.
+In the case of debts 5 years or older, the IRS often accepts a lower amount.
+The CSED approaches the amount of disposable income they can collect goes down with every passing month.

-Maine Revenue and the IRS Have Different Restrictions on Collecting Back Taxes
+Maine Revenue & IRS Have Different Restrictions on Collecting Back Taxes

-Reading the description and explanation of Maine OICs on the Maine Revenue Service website many of the same terms are used and the program appears very similar to the IRS’s.
-However, a very different dynamic exists for Maine Revenue when a taxpayer attempts to compromise with them.
-The different dynamic is the lack of a default 10-year CSED.
+Reading the description and explanation of Maine OICs on the Maine Revenue Service website many of the same terms are used and the program appears similar to the IRS’s.
+However, a different dynamic exists for Maine Revenue when a taxpayer attempts to compromise with them.
+The different dynamic lacks a default 10-year CSED.
 Maine Revenue does not have the same 10-year limitation as the IRS to collect on past due amounts.

 How the Difference in Collection Laws Affects Maine OICs

-Now, remember earlier in the article when it was discussed that it was the state tax assessors right to compromise on back taxes.
-In both the case of the IRS and the MRS the secretary or the state assessor has the right to compromise or settle; not the taxpayers.
+Now, remember earlier in the article when discussed that it was the state tax assessors right to compromise on back taxes.
+In the case of the IRS and the MRS, the secretary or the state assessor has the right to compromise or settle, not the taxpayers.
 However, in the opinion of the author the presence or lack of a presence, in the case of Maine, of a 10-year CSED drastically effects how of Maine chooses to exercise that right compared with the IRS.

 When people fail to understand this difference Maine’s Offer in Compromise program can appear strict or even capricious.
 The reality though is that the IRS’s decision-making process simply has a different set of rules it is interacting with.

 In many cases where the IRS would accept an OIC from a taxpayer the Maine Revenue Service is content to simply put them in “inability to pay status” for decades.
 Maine Revenue loses nothing by waiting to see if a taxpayer eventually finds better work or perhaps is given, wins, or inherits something of value.
-So, when a person submits an Offer in Compromise to Maine Revenue, while they could settle and give similar terms to the IRS, they simply are not incentivized to do so in the same way.
+When a person submits an Offer in Compromise to Maine Revenue, they could settle and give similar terms to the IRS.
+They simply are not incentivized to do so in the same way.

-At this point, some may be asking “then what is the point of publishing that OICs are available?”
+At this point, some may ask “What is the point of publishing that OICs are available?”
 The answer to that question is that they create a bargaining chip.
 While Maine Revenue is not incentivized by a CSED like the IRS they do want to close past due accounts.
-So what Maine often does is offer to waive penalties and interest if you can fully pay the remaining original assessed balance within 30 days of acceptance.
+Maine often offers to waive penalties and interest if you can fully pay the remaining original assessed balance within 30 days of acceptance.

-On more than one occasion a frustrated future client comes in after sailing through the IRS process and then subsequently having their Maine offer challenged or denied.
+On more than one occasion a frustrated future client comes in after sailing through the IRS process.
+Then, subsequently having their Maine offer challenged or denied.
 The sad part is that most of that frustration could have been avoided with professional assistance.
 In addition, that early assistance usually secures better offer terms in addition to avoiding the frustration and financial loss associated with a failed offer.

 How to Best Time Maine OICs

 Knowing that in the current moment Maine generally responds to offers in compromise in this manner provides an important tax planning opportunity.
-It allows taxpayers who have engaged a professional familiar with the process to know exactly when they should submit a Maine Offer in Compromise.
-If a tax advisor calculates the various penalties, interest, demand penalties and any other added amounts to the Maine tax debt they can determine the exact moment an offer should be submitted.
+It allows taxpayers who engaged a professional familiar with the process to know exactly when they should submit a Maine Offer in Compromise.
+If a tax advisor calculates the various penalties, interest, demand penalties and any other added amounts to the Maine tax debt they can determine the exact moment to submit an offer.

 Additionally, as part of this kind of planning an advisor must ensure that the payments being sent to the MRS are applied correctly to the principle and that subsequent penalty and interest amounts are calculated correctly.
 Incorrect penalty and interest calculations have been shown to be a systemic problem in many taxing authorities.

-If all this is done correctly with the appropriate timing, attention paid to how payments are applied to the past due amounts, and a taxpayer bides their time eventually they will find themselves in a position to most effectively use the Maine Offer in Compromise program.
+If done correctly with the appropriate timing, attention paid to how payments apply to the past due amounts, a taxpayer can bide their time.
+Eventually, they find themselves in a position to most effectively use the Maine Offer in Compromise program.

-Differences between IRS and Maine Revenue Asset Calculations
+Differences Between IRS & Maine Revenue Asset Calculations

 Lastly, Maine calculates available assets differently than the IRS.
 That is a topic that deserves its own blog post though.
-For the purposes of this article, it is simply important to note two things.
-The first is that while certain retirement, home, and other assets may be excluded from the IRS calculation the MRS can and does calculate available assets differently.
+For the purposes of this article, note two things.
+IRS calculations may exclude certain retirement, home, and other assets.
+The MRS can and does calculate available assets differently.